wilu-conference/wilu-conference.github.io/local.md

 ### Lord Nelson Hotel
+-	Phone 902-423-5130 or 1-800-565-2020, or email [ask@lordnelsonhotel.com](mailto:ask@lordnelsonhotel.com), or use the "live chat" feature located on the bottom right corner of the hotel website.
-- Phone 902-423-5130 or 1-800-565-2020.
-Be sure to use the group code **27893** or the conference name for a special discounted rate of $185.00 for a Classic Guest Room.
+-	Be sure to quote the group code 27893 or the conference name (WILU) for a special discounted rate of $185.00 for a Classic Guest Room.
+Guests must contact the hotel directly and quote the group code to the reservations agent to receive the discounted rate.
+Typing the number into the online booking form will not work.
 -	Please note that the hotel is not holding any rooms.
 The rate is subject to the availability of Classic & Petite Guestrooms.
-The online booking form may not always accept the promo code.
-It is best to call to make your reservation.
 -	Group rates are for single or double occupancy.
 Each additional adult in the same room is an extra $30.00 (subject to change).
-- All rates are subject to applicable taxes.
+-	All rates are subject to applicable taxes (2% market levy & 15% HST)
 -	Parking is available for $28.00 plus tax per night for registered guests.
 -	All guest rooms include complimentary high-speed wireless internet, local calls and 1-800 and calling card access.
 - More information on the [Lord Nelson Hotel website](https://lordnelsonhotel.ca/).

 ### Campus Accommodations